 Technically correct, and only upon finding “misconduct, dereliction of duty, incapacity, conflict of interest" or "other good cause.”
 Rosenstein has said, as recently as Dec.
 13, that he sees no such reason to dismiss Mueller.
-Short of firing Mueller, Rosenstein could reel in the investigation by finding one of more of its strategies or techniques "so inappropriate or unwarranted under established departmental practices that it should not be pursued."
-Rosenstein has given no indication that he’s contemplating this step, either.
+Short of firing the special counsel, Rosenstein could reel in the investigation by finding one of more of its strategies or techniques "so inappropriate or unwarranted under established departmental practices that it should not be pursued."
+But Rosenstein has given no indication that he’s contemplating this step, either.

 4. Does that leave Trump any options?

-A president’s power over the executive branch is vast, so yes.
-He could, for instance, fire Rosenstein and pressure Rosenstein’s successor -- which right now would be Associate Attorney General Rachel Brand, the Justice Department’s No. 3 official -- to dismiss Mueller.
-If Brand refused, Trump could demand her resignation or fire her, and repeat the process as many times as necessary until someone does what he asks.
-(A firing and a pair of forced resignations directed by President Richard Nixon during the late stages of the Watergate investigation went down in history as the "Saturday Night Massacre.")
-Or Trump could fire Sessions as attorney general, with the expectation that Sessions’ successor would seize control of the case from Rosenstein -- and fire Mueller.
-Under another scenario that’s been offered by the author of the special-counsel regulations, Trump could order their repeal, then fire Mueller by himself.
+Yes, since a president’s power over the executive branch is vast.
+Last June, Trump wanted to fire Mueller, according to three people familiar with the matter.
+The New York Times reported that White House counsel Donald McGahn refused to pass that order to the Justice Department and threatened to resign.
+Another option -- which Trump also considered, according to the Times -- would be to fire Rosenstein and pressure his successor to dismiss Mueller, repeating the steps as needed until finding someone willing to carry out his wishes.
+(A firing and a pair of resignations touched off by President Richard Nixon during the late stages of the Watergate investigation went down in history as the "Saturday Night Massacre.")
+Or Trump could fire Sessions, with the expectation that Sessions’ successor would seize control of the case from Rosenstein -- and fire Mueller.
+Under yet another scenario, offered by the author of the special-counsel regulations, Trump could order their repeal, then fire Mueller by himself.

 5. Would firing Mueller end the Russia investigation?